ideamark/breadbot/README.md

 # Breadbot

 ## Overview
-* Breadbot is a pure-Python chatbot, easily to deploy, simple and powerful.
-The aim is to build a high speed text message chat AI.
+* Breadbot is a simple and powerful chatbot
-  * Why Python: For platform independence and fast development.
-  * Why text only: Text can express anything, easily to be processed, fast to be translated.
-That's why we only use text message for Breadbot.
+  * Easy to deploy
+  * More than 1000,000 corpus
+  * Fast response
+  * Based on Python3
+  * Support WeChat

 ## Setup
 * Download